Skip Ribbon Commands

 • any interviews with a student and any resulting decisions.

-Work assessed as N, or which may for other reasons be the subject of dispute at a later date, should be retained at the school.
-Such work may be retained in original or photocopied form.
+Work assessed as N, or is the subject of dispute, must be retained at the school.
+Such work may be retained in photocopied and digital or physical (original) form.

 As part of the school-based assessment audit program, the VCAA may request copies of specific items of school-based assessment completed by students.
 The school-based assessment audit dates are published as part of the Important administrative dates.